Barclays hires Birchenough as chairman of healthcare investment banking

 By David Carnevali

-NEW YORK, July 7 (Reuters) - Barclays Plc BARC.L has hired Jim Birchenough from Wells Fargo & Co WFC.N as its new chairman of global healthcare investment banking, a spokesperson for the bank confirmed, after Reuters reported on the appointment earlier on Friday.
+NEW YORK, July 7 (Reuters) - Barclays Plc BARC.L has hired Jim Birchenough from Wells Fargo & Co WFC.N as its chairman of global healthcare investment banking, a spokesperson for the British bank confirmed, after Reuters reported on the appointment on Friday.

+Birchenough last served as vice chairman of biopharma investment banking at Wells Fargo.
+A Wells Fargo spokesperson declined to comment.

-The move marks a return to Barclays for Birchenough, who previously worked at the bank as a research analyst covering biotech companies.
-Birchenough, who will be based in San Francisco, held similar roles at BMO Capital Markets and Lehman Brothers earlier in his career.
+Birchenough, who will be based in San Francisco, had previously worked at Barclays as a research analyst covering biotech companies.
+He held similar roles at BMO Capital Markets and Lehman Brothers in the early part of his career.

-Birchenough's hire is expected to boost Barclays' healthcare investment banking unit, following the exit of Darren Campili, who left for Wells Fargo earlier this year.
+Birchenough's addition is a boost to the bank's healthcare investment banking unit, which had been hit by the departure of its vice chairman Darren Campili who left for Wells Fargo earlier this year.

+"Jim has a real track record and it's well known within the industry, both from his tenure as a banker and his tenure as a research analyst," said Richard Landgarten, global head of healthcare and real estate investment banking at Barclays.

-More than two dozen U.S. investment bankers have left Barclays since it named former Credit Suisse Group AG CSGN.S investment banking and capital markets co-head Cathal Deasy and former Morgan Stanley MS.N global capital markets co-head Taylor Wright as global co-heads of investment banking in January.
+More than two dozen U.S. investment bankers have left Barclays since January when it named two new global co-heads of investment banking.
+They are Cathal Deasy, former co-head of Credit Suisse Group AG CSGN.S investment banking and capital markets, and Taylor Wright, former co-head of Morgan Stanley MS.N global capital markets.

-(Reporting by David Carnevali in New York; Editing by Anirban Sen and Mark Porter)
+(Reporting by David Carnevali in New York; Editing by Anirban Sen, Mark Porter, Will Dunham and Richard Chang)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))